-Researchers from Laurentian University, in Ontario, Canada, have conducted a study to research the efficacy of Ms. Palucki’s method for healing trauma from sexual abuse.
+Researchers in the lab of Prof. Dr. Michael A. Persinger at Laurentian University in Ontario, Canada, have conducted a study to research the efficacy of Ms. Palucki’s method for healing trauma from sexual, psychological and physical abuse.
 To conduct this Ms. Palucki spent several weeks in Sudbury, Ontario in 2017.
 People with trauma resulting from psychological, physical and sexual abuse participated in the study and received a session of the Palucki Method.
-Using standardized psychometric measures, so-called Profile of Mood States POMS-SF and specifically designed Q&As as well as electroencephalography it was investigated how participants responded to receiving the treatment and how it affected their wellbeing.
+Using standardized psychometric measures, so-called Profile of Mood States POMS-SF and specific Q&As as well as electroencephalography, it was investigated how participants responded to receiving the treatment and how it affected their wellbeing.

 Results show significant as well as highly significant decreases on the scales of Tension-Anxiety, Depression-Dejection, Confusion-Bewilderment and Fatigue.
 Q&As which were taken on average 5 weeks after the treatment show substantial onsets of motivation and new orientation.
 Publication in a science journal is being projected.